FilecoinFoundationWeb/Filecoin-Antithesis/README.md

 There are supplementary READMEs located in the drand, forest, lotus, and workload directories.
 These provide some description specific to their respective folders.

+## Sanity Check Locally

+A good practice to confirm your test script works correctly in Antithesis is to run it locally.
+Here are the steps:

+1. Build each image required by the docker-compose.yml.
+We need a total of 4 images (`lotus:latest`, `forest:latest`, `drand:latest`, `workload:latest`).
+Below is an example of building the lotus image while inside the lotus directory.

+`docker build . lotus:latest`

+2. Run `docker-compose up` from the root directory to start all containers defined in `docker-compose.yml`

+3. After the workload container has signaled `setupComplete` (or printed `system is healthy`), you can run any test command 1 to many times via `docker exec`:

+`docker exec workload /opt/antithesis/test/v1/main/parallel_driver_create_wallets.sh`

+4. We should see the command successfully complete.
+You've now validated this test is ready to run on the Antithesis platform!
+(Note that SDK assertions won't be evaluated locally).

+5. When finished, run `docker-compose down` to stop all the running containers.
+Complete a local iteration cycle by running the `cleanup.sh` command.

 ## Using Antithesis

 Antithesis is an autonomous testing platform that finds the bugs in your software, with perfect reproducibility to help you fix them.